There are many measures you can take to protect yourself from skin cancer.

 While melanoma may be the most frightening variation of the disease, the majority of skin cancers are found to be either basal cell or squamous cell carcinoma.
 Both of these types affect older people at higher rates, and both have excellent survival rates if an early diagnosis is made and treatment is started early.

-After being diagnosed, patients are typically referred to a dermatologist who will remove the lesion, send it to a lab for testing, and recommend a treatment plan.
+After being diagnosed, patients are typically referred to a dermatologist who will remove the lesion.
+From there, it is sent to a lab for testing.
+If cancer is present, a treatment plan will be worked out.

 During his initial visit, John's dermatologist examined his whole body, surgically removed the patch on his head using local anesthesia, and used liquid nitrogen to treat several other pre-cancerous areas on his scalp, face, and chest.
 These pre-cancerous lesions may also be treated with certain creams.